On this page

 • Use access tokens exclusively through an HTTP Authorization header instead of encoded into a payload or URL that could be logged or cached.

 • When a gateway successfully validates an access token, cache the result until the expiration time (exp claim).
-Do this for validation that is either local or through the introspection endpoint.
+Do this for validation that is either local or through the custom authorization server introspection endpoint (opens new window) or the Okta org authorization server introspection endpoint (opens new window).

 • When a gateway retrieves the JWKS (public keys) to validate a token, it should cache the result until a new or unknown key is referenced in a token.